 For more than fifty years, Steeple School has been recognized as a leader in early childhood education.
-In fact, we were one of the first early childhood programs in the area – and have grown to offer specialized classes for children ages two through five.
+In fact, we were one of the first early childhood programs in the area – and have grown to offer specialized classes for children ages 2.9 through 5 years old.

 Creativity is valued through partnerships with local artists, musicians, and yogis to provide a well-rounded program that features a strong community connection and investment.

 Our Certified Outdoor Classroom and S.T.E.M.
 L.A.B. gives children an opportunity to play, inquire and observe the natural world.

 A value is placed on diversity.
 Through our Sister School, Lesedi Educare in South Africa, our students engage in a global learning experience.

 Our purpose is to provide a safe, healthy and emotionally secure environment which invites learning and affirms a child’s self-worth.
 We believe that each child grows and learns at his/her own developmental pace.

 The foundation of our curriculum provides a variety of learning and play-based opportunities which stimulate the child’s social, emotional, intellectual and physical growth.

 - The opportunity to fulfill the human potential of all children.

 - The physical and emotional health and safety for all children.

 - Play as the work of the child.